RatPoison-dev/RatPoison/README.md

     * Lowering opengl fps to 30 helps
     * Enabling gsync & disabling vsync if supported

-* Cheat is stuck at launching
+* Cheat is stuck at launching?
+Make sure you have checked all of those steps:
-    * Check if cheat is fully updated, game updates could break it
+    * you are running currently most up-to-date version of RatPoison
+    * you disabled all anti-cheat clients working on your computer
+    * your RatPoison folder is placed somewhere with all running permissions
+    * you don't use RatPoison with some other cheats running
-    * Run the bat file with admin privileges
+    * you aren't currently running VAC bypass (running the bat file with administrator privileges should work)
-    * Make sure CSGO is _not_ running with admin privileges and you have full permissions to the folder where cheat is in

----
+    * you restarted your computer

+    If nothing else works then you can try running the bat file as admin.

+##Contributing <a name = "contributing"></a>
 Open to pull requests

-Credit to Mr. Noad, 2772/Matt, Eston, and Spravedlivo for a lot of help throughout this project
+Credit to [Mr. Noad](https://github.com/10urshin), [2772/Matt](https://github.com/matt1tk), [Eston](https://github.com/sotakoira), and [Spravedlivo](https://github.com/retart1337) for a lot of help throughout this project

----

-**Recent Update**
+##Recent update <a name = "update"></a>

 1.7 Full Update
 * Important